ewallace/protocols/RNAtagseq.md

     - Quick spin (low speed centrifuge, to get everything to bottom of tube)
     - Incubate overnight at 22 °C

-12. Cleanup (2x SPRI) to remove adaptors
+12. Cleanup (2.5x SPRI) to remove adaptors
-    - Add 2x reaction volume SPRI beads (80uL) to the sample in new tubes, and mix up/down 10x
+    - Add 2.5x reaction volume SPRI beads (50uL) to the sample, and mix up/down 10x
     - Incubate at room temperature for 15min
     - Place on magnet for 5 min or until solution is clear
     - Pipette out and discard clear solution